onflow/flow/flips/20210916-nft-metadata.md

 in any way that the NFT author sees fit which could lead to some non-performant implementations.

 ## Dependencies
-This builds on the existing NFT interfaces.
+This proposal builds on the existing NFT interface defined [here](https://github.com/onflow/flow-nft).

 ## Engineering Impact